 Pallets in this design category are identified with decks supported by stringers.
 There are two basic types of stringer pallets namely; two-way and four-way stringers.
 The two-way design has two decks held together with multiple stingers spaced at intervals while the four-way stringer pallets have four decks.
 Either way, the stringer pallet design allows easy entry of forklift and they are more enduring to heavyweight, with thanks to the stringer supports.

 Just as the name suggests, block pallets are characterized by decks that are made by joining blocks of materials together, whether wood by nails or plastic by molting or metal by welding.
 These blocks of joined materials usually number up to 4 or 12 for stability and strength.
 While this design is easier and less expensive to repair maintaining them is work.
 But most specifically, bock pallets are adopted in cargo shipping whenever there’s the need to ship heavy goods.
-Another great side to the block design is the possibility to forklift them either on two sides or four side-fork-lifting.
+Another great side to the block design is the possibility to forklift them either on two sides or four side-fork-lifting, even if you need a forklift starter before you start.

 Generally speaking, pallets are usually single-faced or double-faced.
 The double-faced pallets feature two distinct decks, one at the top and the other at the bottom, that are joined together.
 One thing to note, however, is the reversibility and irreversibility of the double-aced pallets.
 While you can use either side of a reversible double-faced pallet, the irreversible one provides only one loading platform.
 With the reversible one, you can always flip to the other side when an initial side breaks or faults out.